emil-litwiniec/tetris-game/docs/README.md

 # Tetris

 Implementation of classic tetris game.
-Written entirely in Vanilla Javascript using Canvas API.
+Written entirely in vanilla JavaScript using Canvas API.
 The styling is inspired by retro pixel games.

 ## Installing / Getting started